 If it is not possible to achieve Biodiversity Net Gain on-site

-If it is not possible to deliver habitat creation or enhancements locally, it is likely additional habitat gains will need to be found elsewhere.
+If habitat enhancements cannot be done on-site, additional habitat gains may need to be found elsewhere.
 We can assist in sourcing a suitable off-site location and find a biodiversity-offsetting solution if net gain is not possible on site.

 Implementation and long term maintenance

 The RSK Habitat Management team can help you with the implementation and long-term management of the biodiversity recommendations to ensure successful on-site habitat creation and management.